Emergency Dentistry in Jacksonville, FL

 Soft tissue injuries, including cuts, tears, or lacerations to the lips, cheeks, gums, or tongue, often bleed profusely due to the rich blood supply to these areas.
 Controlling bleeding and seeking prompt attention is essential to prevent infection and ensure proper healing.

-At JAX Dental Studio, we understand choosing the right dental practice is crucial for your long-term oral health.
+At JAX Dental Studio, we believe choosing the right dental practice is crucial for your long-term oral health, so we encourage you to contact us to experience the difference.
 When you visit our Jacksonville office, you’ll experience a perfect blend of advanced technology and compassionate care in a comfortable environment designed with your needs in mind.
 Our dedication to continuing education goes beyond the minimum state requirements.
-Dr. Charles Poblenz consistently pursues additional training to stay at the forefront of dental innovations, ensuring you receive the most current and effective treatments available.
-This commitment to excellence is evident in every aspect of our practice.

 We pride ourselves on providing personalized care that addresses your unique dental needs.
 Unlike large dental service organizations, where you might feel like just another patient, we take the time to know you personally and understand your specific concerns and goals for your smile.
 Our team listens carefully and explains all treatment options thoroughly so you can make informed decisions about your dental health.